Lancetnik/Propan/docs/docs/en/getting_started/4_broker/2_routing.md

 ## Error handling

-However, all brokers supporting acknowledgement have the `retry` flag in the `@broker.hanle` method, which is responsible for error handling logic.
+However, all brokers that support acknowledgement have the `retry` flag in the `@broker.handle` method, which is responsible for error handling logic.

-By default, this flag has the value `False`, which indicates that if an error occurred during message processing, it will still be retrieved from the queue.
+By default, this flag has the value `False`, which indicates that if an error has occurred during message processing, it can still be retrieved from the queue:

 ```python
 @broker.handle("test", retry=False) # don't handle exceptions